bb-io/Akeneo/README.md

 ## Missing features

 Akeneo is a huge app with a lot of features.
 If any of these features are particularly interesting to you, let us know!

+In particular we can offer localization capabilities of other aspects of Akeneo like Categories.

 ## Feedback